 To test comprehension accuracy, two groups of children (DLD and typically developing) age 7 through 11 listened to different kinds of sentences.
 Pointing to pictures, they identified which noun performed the action of each sentence they heard.

-Importantly, the sentences students heard were syntactically intact but not meaningful.
+Importantly, the sentences presented were syntactically intact but not meaningful.
 (For example, The square had changed the bed under the very dry key.)
 The authors reasoned this would allow them to see how word order alone affected sentence comprehension.

 To find out what contributes to sentence comprehension and how, they also measured: